mwilliamson/spur.py/README.md

 `shell.run(["echo", "$PATH"])` will print the literal string `$PATH` rather than the value of the environment variable `$PATH`.

+Raises `spur.NoSuchCommandError` if trying to execute a non-existent command.

 Optional arguments:

 * `cwd` -- change the current directory to this value before executing the